Everything You’ve Ever Wondered About Farm to Table Restaurants

 Meal Plan

-Farm to table restaurants, or farm to fork restaurants, are more than just a specific type of restaurant or a catchphrase.
+Farm to table restaurants, or farm to restaurant foods, are more than just a specific type of restaurant or a catchphrase.
 It’s an established movement that’s gaining momentum with people becoming more conscious of where their food comes from, how it’s grown, and what goes into it.

+What does farm to table mean?
 Industrial agriculture with its mega-business model supplies most restaurants with cheaper, less environmentally careful products.
-The farm to table restaurant process requires more labor.
+On the other hand, foods that go from farm to table require more labor.
 Farm to table foods instead strive to source nutrient-rich, responsibly grown foods from local farms, regardless of price.
 If you value quality and responsibly grown food, farm to table restaurants are well worth the cost.

 When you enter a restaurant and look at the menu, do you think about where each ingredient of each menu item was sourced?
-If you like the idea of fresh, locally grown food, then farm to table eating establishments are probably businesses you’ll want to support.
+If you like the idea of fresh, locally grown food, then farm to table is a business model you’ll probably want to support.

 The first time I went to a true farm to table restaurant, I was on vacation and didn’t even know I was in a farm to table establishment.
 All I desired was some relaxation, fun, and of course, good food.
 I ordered from a menu that impressed me with its unique offerings, especially the variety of less common vegetables.

 The first taste of that salad blew my mind.
-I mean it.
 I’d never tasted anything so vibrant and wonderful.
 It was the absolute best salad I’d ever eaten in my life.
-I had to check myself to keep from going all Meg Ryan — as in that famous scene from, “When Harry Met Sally,” — over this amazing salad!
+I had to check myself to keep from going all Meg Ryan — in that famous scene from “When Harry Met Sally,” — over this amazing salad!

-There’s no denying that farm-fresh fruits and vegetables look and taste better than produce items that have been around longer.
+There’s no denying that farm-fresh fruits and vegetables look and taste better than produce items that have been in a truck for days or even weeks.
 But doesn’t all produce come from farms?
 Technically, yes, but how it’s grown, soil health, and location all play into this.

 Unsustainable agricultural practices, food loss, and food waste are huge contributors to greenhouse gas emissions.
 The compounded environmental impact of moving food all around the planet is still an unknown quantity.

 With climate change a serious reality, we have to consider the ultimate cost of this convenience.
-When a restaurant truly embraces the farm to table movement, the food on their menu comes directly from local farms or farmer’s markets, not from hundreds of miles away.
+When a business truly embraces the farm to restaurant movement, the food on their menu comes directly from local farms or farmer’s markets, not from hundreds of miles away.
 I like that!

 supporting smaller and family owned farms